The legal basis for the right to health can be found in four types of sources, which are listed below:

 (e) the right to be informed on one’s health status and on the health status of one’s partner, particularly if affected with sexually transmitted infections, including HIV/AIDS, in accordance with internationally recognized standards and best practices;

-2. (a) provide adequate, affordable and accessible health services, including information, education and communication programmes to women especially those in rural areas;
+(f) the right to have family planning education. - (a) provide adequate, affordable and accessible health services, including information, education and communication programmes to women especially those in rural areas;

 (b) establish and strengthen existing pre-natal, delivery and post-natal health and nutritional services for women during pregnancy and while they are breast-feeding;